brino/larablog/readme.md

 # LaraBlog - Simple Laravel Blog

 LaraBlog is a simple blog application for posting articles and photos!
-It can be used as a personal site, or with multiple contributors
+It can be used as a personal site, or with multiple contributors.
+It uses the Filesystem/Cloud storage layer in laravel to store the images and photos.
+Elasticsearch is used for searching articles.
+D3 is bundled in with jquery,bootstrap and other js libs with Elixir.
+Also includes an xml sitemap generator.

 ## License